bnbullock/School_District_Analysis/README.md

     - For the School District Summary, the overall passing percentage moved down by 0.3%
     - For the School Summary, the overall passing percentage moved down by 0.3% for THS
     - THS was in the #2 ranked position of top ranked schools in the original analysis and maintained that same position in the modified analysis.
 The overall ranking was reduced by 0.3% comparatively.
-    - The following results were observed after reviewing the scoring reports:
+    - The following results were observed after reviewing the scoring metrics:
       - The math and reading scores by grade showed no observable changes
       - Scores by school spending showed no observable changes
       - Scores by school size showed no observable changes
       - Scores by school type showed no observable changes

-## District Analysis Summary
+## Overall Summary

 - In general, the 461 grade nine students from THS whose marks were removed from the data set represented 1.2% of all students in the district.
-This small group of students affected the analysis at the school and district level and produced results that indicated the overall performance of THS was reduced by 0.3%.
-When we reviewed the scoring reports, no changes were observed.
+This small group of students affected the analysis at the school and district level and produced results that indicated the overall metrics were reduced by 0.3% at the district, school and performance levels.
+When we reviewed the different scoring reports, no impacts were observed.
 - The following conclusions can be drawn from the analysis with THS grade nine students removed:
   - For the entire district summary the overall passing percentage decreased by 0.3%
   - At the school level the overall passing percentage decreased by 0.3%